oleojake/basic-pod-architecture-react-boiler-template/readme.md

 - Each **pod** represents a self-contained functionality or feature of the application, such as a page or a section of a page.
 Typically, the mapping between a pod and a page is one-to-one, but there are exceptions, such as dashboards that may consume multiple pods, or reusable pods like a login component used in different areas of the app.
 - Inside each pod, we organize our logic into a **container** and a **component**:
   - The **container** is responsible for handling the logic and connecting to the API, managing state, and passing data to the component.
-  - The **component** focuses solely on rendering the UI and should remain as "dumb" as possible, relying on the container for the heavy lifting.
+  - The **component** focuses only on rendering the UI and should remain as "dumb" as possible, relying on the container for the heavy lifting.

 ### Structure of a Pod